How to Camp for FREE Anywhere in your Van

 The dreaded knock on the van at 2am:

 If you’ve done all you can to make it look as though you’re not sleeping in your vehicle and you still get the startling knock on the door in the middle of the night, should you answer it?
 People are a little divided over this because you can always be dead silent and pretend you’re not in the van and just hope they go away, or try and talk your way out of the situation.
 Whilst I have only had the knock once I opened the door to a policeman that was really nice and considerate and let us stay the rest of the night in the illegal spot with no repercussions.
-I have also heard of people not answering the knock and waking up to a fine on the windshield, however another couple I know have never answered it and have had nothing happen in years.
+I have friends that did not answer the knock and woke up to a fine on the windshield, however another couple I know have never answered it and have had nothing happen in years.
 In the end I would say go with your gut and if your van is stealthy enough and not parked right in front of a no parking sign there is a fair chance you will be able to get out of it no matter which option you choose.

-Free Camping Resources:
+Free & Paid Camping Resources:

 iOverlander (Free) – Great for North America and Europe with free and paid sites.
 I personally use this 95% of the time in North America.